sjackman/resume/ShaunJackman.md

 I am a PhD graduate in bioinformatics, a first class honours graduate in computer engineering, an open-source software developer, an avid traveller, a singer, and an enthusiastic cook.
 I have sixteen years of industry and academic experience developing software in C++, Python, and R, including ten years developing high-performance parallel algorithms for genome sequence assembly, and six years developing embedded and real-time control systems.
 I developed ABySS 1.0, the first software tool to assemble a human genome from Illumina sequencing, as well as ABySS 2.0, the first assembler to reconstruct a twenty-gigabase conifer genome, seven times the size of the human genome.
+I enjoy camping, cycling, swing dancing, theatre, and cooking and sharing good food with friends, and I sing tenor with the internationally recognized Chor Leoni Men's Choir.

 ## Education and Employment